-- 1. That the terms and conditions of the present CUPE contract apply to the above except as hereinafter amended: - 2. a.
-Seniority for regular Supervisors and Crossing Guards is applied on a Supervisor/Crossing Guards classification only basis.
-Seniority shall be accumulated in hours and be effective from the date of employment and/or September 1, 1989, whichever last occurred and maintained as a separate list. - b.
-Temporary Supervisors and/or Crossing Guards shall not accumulate seniority and shall not be entitled to special consideration by right of seniority. - c.
-Employees shall be entitled to use their seniority for the following purpose only: - -- call to work within the Supervisor/Crossing Guard classification; - d.
-Seniority accumulated as a Supervisor and/or a Crossing Guard shall not be considered in job postings for other job classifications within the bargaining unit although any such employee who applies shall be given the same consideration as other non-seniority-rated applicants. - e.
-When a Supervisor or Crossing Guard is the successful applicant to a regular position, their seniority within the Supervisor/Crossing Guard classification shall be converted and back dated to a calendar date upon successful completion of the probationary period based on the following formula: 80 hours worked = 1 month seniority.
+- 1) That the terms and conditions of the present CUPE contract apply to the above except as hereinafter amended: - 2) a) Seniority for regular Supervisors and Crossing Guards is applied on a Supervisor/Crossing Guards classification only basis.
+Seniority shall be accumulated in hours and be effective from the date of employment and/or September 1, 1989, whichever last occurred and maintained as a separate list. - b) Temporary Supervisors and/or Crossing Guards shall not accumulate seniority and shall not be entitled to special consideration by right of seniority. - c) Employees shall be entitled to use their seniority for the following purpose only: - call to work within the Supervisor/Crossing Guard classification; - d) Seniority accumulated as a Supervisor and/or a Crossing Guard shall not be considered in job postings for other job classifications within the bargaining unit although any such employee who applies shall be given the same consideration as other nonseniority-rated applicants. - e) When a Supervisor or Crossing Guard is the successful applicant to a regular position, their seniority within the Supervisor/Crossing Guard classification shall be converted and back dated to a calendar date upon successful completion of the probationary period based on the following formula: 80 hours worked = 1 month seniority. - 3) Regular employees who are successful applicants for the position of Supervisor/Crossing Guard shall be subject to the terms and conditions as listed in this Letter of Understanding if the employer permits employees to hold more than one job.